AmberLee2427/data-challenge-notebooks/AAS Workshop/Session D: Data Challenge Q&A/ReadMe.md

 They will also provide details on:

-* [The RGES-PIT website](https://rges-pit.github.io/) - come here for resources, important links, data challenge info, AAS Workshop content, sign-up, and annonymous help submissions.
+* [The RGES-PIT website](https://rges-pit.github.io/) - come here for resources, important links, data challenge info, AAS Workshop content, sign-up, and anonymous help submissions.
 * [The Slack channel](https://rmdc2026.slack.com){:target="_blank"}
     - canvases with everything you need to know (or where to find it) to participate in the Data Challenge
     - General assistance